Shouldn’t the after-effects of vaccination be discussed before?

 Q: What about herd immunity?

-Concerns are growing regarding the cumulative and synergistic effects of the ingredients used in vaccines, particularly with the ever-increasing vaccine schedule for both infants and adults.
-Also concerns about the vaccine ingredients crossing the blood brain barrier and the possible outcomes.
+Concerns are growing regarding both the cumulative and synergistic effects of the ingredients used in vaccines, particularly with the ever-increasing vaccine schedule for both infants and adults.

 Here are a few useful links related to vaccine ingredients: